n-grubb/qm/README.md

 Purely for my own entertainment.
 Rather than focusing on one I want to keep my skills sharp in both frameworks and sometimes grab different tools for different uses.
 I want this project to support both ecosystems.

 #### Why "qm"?
 qm stands for Quartermaster as I envision this project being something I can use to provision future personal applications for success.
-I created a WordPress theming system under the same name so it's a continuation of the same "brand".
+Years ago, I labeled a WordPress theming system under the same name so it's a continuation of the same idea for me.